If you’re wondering whether guava leaves can improve your health in any way, read on to find out what the health benefits of guava leaves really are.

 If you have issues with stomach pain or bloating, guava leaves can help relieve your symptoms.
 Their anti-inflammatory properties make them ideal for soothing irritable bowels and other intestinal problems.
 In addition to helping prevent constipation, they may also be used to treat diarrhea.

-8. Guava Leaves to Treat Acne and Black Spots:
+8. Guava Leaves to Treat Acne and Dark Spots:

 For example, one study found that men who consumed more than 200 mg of vitamin C per day had higher semen volume and total sperm count than those who did not consume any vitamin C.